4 Misconceptions About Genre Fiction that Really Mean You're Just Missing Out

 If your friend runs marathons and you don't, but you're talking to her about running marathons, you're probably relating to her on some level.
 Maybe you're imagining how you feel just walking around on a high humidity day and you're imagining how she must feel trying to run 26 miles in that kind of heat.
 You do this because you're genuinely interested in hearing about her experiences.
 Congratulations!
 That's the same process that happens when you read...

 The author creates a character and spins a world.
-Since the most, if not all, of the story is going to be through the perspective of the primary character, so you learn to empathize with that primary character.
+Since most, if not all, of the story is going to be through the perspective of the primary character, so you learn to empathize with that primary character.
 So when that character is doing things that you've never done, you still care because you're interested in reading about that character's experiences.

 There's no one in the world who has had the exact same experiences you have had in the exact same way that you have had them, yet you relate to people every day.
-So it's not necessary to have chased vampires, lived on the moon, or hunted vampires to love genre fiction or to relate to the characters in genre fiction.
+So it's not necessary to have chased vampires, lived on the moon, or hunted murderers to love genre fiction or to relate to the characters in genre fiction.
 You just have to take a chance and actually try reading it.

 2) "People will judge me for reading [insert genre here]."